The School for Good and Evil (film): Release

 The film was originally slated for release in Christmas 2017.
 In December 2020, Chainani stated that the film is set to be released in 2022, with a release for the latter half of the year being scheduled later.
 In June 2022, a fall release of September 2022 was announced.
 In late July 2022, Netflix announced the film's release date as October 21, 2022.
 The release date was moved up by two months in late August.

 The School for Good and Evil had its world premiere at Regency Village Theatre in Los Angeles on October 18, 2022, before it became streamable worldwide the following day.
 It was also released in select theaters.

 Reception

 Pre-release

-The film was expected to generate £30 million for the economy of Northern Ireland.
 Time listed The School for Good and Evil among the most anticipated films of 2022, while Empire named it one of the best films set to come out in 2022.
-Out of all of Netflix's 2022 films, Collider ranked it as the twelfth most-promising due to its cast and similarities to the Harry Potter film series.
-That website and Screen Rant listed it as a promising 2022 book-to film adaptation for audiences.
-The latter also thought the film could potentially result in similar success to that of the Harry Potter film series.
-Later, the same website commented: "If done right, The School for Good and Evil can become a major breakout hit for Netflix. ...
-The School for Good and Evil can appeal to younger demographics and give Netflix something it might really want: Its own hit YA fantasy series."
-Time, Teen Vogue, The Daily Beast, ABC News, and Entertainment Weekly named it one of the most anticipated films of late 2022.
+Time, Teen Vogue, The Daily Beast, ABC News, and Entertainment Weekly also named it one of the most anticipated films of late 2022.
 The Deseret News listed it among Netflix's top four October films.